 Peter, born in 1958, grew up on the winery property.
-“I was born and raised around grapes, wine and food.
-It has always been part of me,” says Peter.
 His education began at the winery, at a very young age, where he and Marc sanded fermenting tanks, unpacked glasses, worked in the winery’s laboratory and cellar, and drove tractors through the vineyards.

 He may have started his education at the winery, but following in his father’s footsteps, he attended Stanford University, earning a BS in mechanical engineering, an MS in engineering management and an MBA a decade later.
 His engineering background has proved a valuable asset to the winery as he has directed a number of key design projects, including the development of a state-of-the-art winemaking facility.
 His business education has also greatly contributed to the development and execution of the company’s long-term strategic plan.